-How to Improve Your Spoken English: 7 Tips
+How to Improve Your Spoken English

+He was disappointed.
 And rightly so.

-I mean, what could be more frustrating for a deserving candidate?
+Now what could be more frustrating for a deserving candidate?

 1. Take Improving Your English Speaking Skills As an Opportunity